MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ms.custom:
 ---

-# Distribute a survey by using email
+# Send a survey by using email

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-After creating a survey, you can distribute it through email:
+After creating a survey, you can send it through email:

-1. Open the survey you want to distribute, and go to **Send Survey** &gt; **Email**.
+1. Open the survey you want to send, and go to **Send Survey** &gt; **Email**.
 A default subject line and email message appear, along with a link to your survey in the message body.
 You can modify and format the text to meet your requirements.

 2. In the **To** field, enter the recipient’s name or email address.
 You can also populate the **To** field by uploading a .csv file.
 To do this, select **Import recipients**.